-Throughout 2020, we’ve been in uncharted territory as Covid-19 has ravaged the travel and hospitality sectors.
-While the government and health officials may advise citizens on how to deal with the virus, there are still a huge number of unanswered questions facing hotels and B&B businesses as we move into the future.
+Throughout 2020, we were in uncharted territory as Covid-19 ravaged the travel and hospitality sectors.
+While the government and health officials advised citizens on how to deal with the virus, hotels and B&B businesses still faced a huge number of unanswered questions.

 (Latest statistics from Statista regarding trends in the UK hotel industry.)

 But it’s not all gloom.
 While consumer trends towards travel and vacation are changing due to Covid-19, the hotel industry can still survive by adapting to these changes, and embracing out-of-the-box ideas to cater to a new generation of consumer mentality.

 In this marketing guide, you’ll find a variety of ideas and inspiration.
 This includes everything from embracing online innovation to offering your customers discounts and flexible cancellation policies.
 Continue reading to explore ideas that will help your hotel or B&B transition successfully into a post Covid-19 world.

 As of October 12th 2020, VisitBritain has forecast an overall 74% decline in international visits to the UK.
 UK residents are also reluctant to travel outside of the UK, with 24% of respondents to a survey not expecting to travel abroad until summer 2021, and another 24% not expecting to travel internationally at all.

 While the early forecasts for international travel do not bode well, UK residents are still interested in the prospect of domestic travel.
 43% of UK respondents felt that the pandemic had not affected their decision to vacation domestically.
 Indeed, Google trends shows an increase in search terms related to ‘holiday in the UK’, and ‘staycation UK’, with the search terms starting to rise after the lockdown period in March, and peaking over the summer months.